floooh/oryol/README.md

 ## _Public Service Announcements_

-- **04-Aug-2015**: NOTE: the Metal renderer is broken since OSX 10.11 Beta4 because
-MetalKit details  and runtime validation requirements have changed, it's hard to fix because the SDK doesn't seem to be updated as well (no matching headers and documentation), so it will probably take a while to fix
+- **08-Aug-2015**: the Metal renderer has been fixed for the latest OSX 10.11 and Xcode7 beta, expect it to be broken again when the next betas come in ;)

 - **27-Jul-2015**: the new OSX Metal renderer is feature-complete.
 To give it a try you need the latest OSX10.11 and Xcode7 betas, and then: